Valery-Hyppolite/ecommerce/README.md

 # e-Furnish: https://e-furnish.herokuapp.com
-An ecommerce website that allows users to add/remove products to cart and submit orders.This website was made with Django and is deployed on Heroku.
-PostSql database is use to store all data and AWS s3 to store images.
+An ecommerce application that customers may use to purchase products.
+Customers can explore the product page, add to cart and purchase products through the check out page.
+This applicationn was deployed with Heroku and uses PostgreSQL to store products and customers' data and AWS s3 to store images.

 ![ec1](https://user-images.githubusercontent.com/83102811/183741024-7ad4efa5-f212-4d21-94fd-78c46bc46479.png)